On the complexity of cusped non-hyperbolicity

 Because $\TT$ is a representative of the manifold $M$ and is indeed the input to our algorithms, we will use $\TT$ to denote the manifold of interest throughout the paper.

+\begin{remark} The above definition is more permissive than the definition of a simplicial complex, since it does not require cell-inclusion maps to be embeddings.
+For instance, there is a triangulation of the 3-sphere with one tetrahedron.
+But the only simplicial complex with one tetrahedron is the tetrahedron itself. \end{remark}

-Another notion of triangulation is \emph{ideal triangulations}, which typically use fewer tetrahedra.
+\begin{remark} Another notion of triangulation is \emph{ideal triangulations}, which typically use fewer tetrahedra.
 As useful as ideal triangulations are in other contexts, we eschew them here.
-We mention material triangulations only to emphasize this.
+We mention ``material'' triangulations only to emphasize this.
 It is worth pointing out that, given an ideal triangulation $\TT$ of a 3-manifold $M$, one may associate a material triangulation $\TT'$ to $M$ in time polynomial in $\TT$ by taking a second barycentric subdivision and removing the tetrahedra around the ideal vertices of $\TT$.
-It is also worth pointing out that the converse is not known to be true in general, given a sufficiently restrictive definition of ``ideal,'' i.e.\,\,disallowing vertices not representing boundary components.
+A construction due to Weeks (see \cite[pp.~469--470]{WeeksKT}) allows the converse operation, going from a material triangulation to an ideal triangulation. \end{remark}

-Lackenby prefers to use handle structures instead of triangulations (for good reason; see \cite[\S 1.3]{Lackenby16}), but we only need triangulations in this work.
-These two structures are well-known to be polynomially-equivalent; that is, given a handle structure $H$ on a 3-manifold of a given size $h$, one may calculate in time polynomial in $h$ a triangulation $T$ of the same 3-manifold, and vice versa.
+\begin{remark} Lackenby prefers to use handle structures instead of triangulations (for good reason; see \cite[\S 1.3]{Lackenby16}), but we relied mainly on triangulations in this work.
+These two kinds of structure are polynomially equivalent.
+That is, given a handle structure $H$ on a 3-manifold with a given total number of cells $h$, one may calculate in time polynomial in $h$ a triangulation $T$ of the same 3-manifold, and vice versa.
 Lackenby gives one such equivalence in \cite{Lackenby16}.
-One could give a more efficient such method using splitting surfaces as in \cite[Chapter 4]{BurtonPhD}, but we do not pursue this here.
+Triangulations admitting splitting surfaces as in \cite[Chapter 4]{BurtonPhD} provide another such equivalence. \end{remark}

-Naturally, our work depends on the theory of normal surfaces; we fix terminology below.
+Our work depends on the theory of normal surfaces.

-\begin{dfn} Suppose $\TT$ is an orientable triangulation.
-(All the following definitions depend upon this choice of $\TT$.)
+\begin{definition} Suppose $\TT$ is an orientable triangulation.
+All the following definitions depend upon this choice of $\TT$.